hanum-lee/hanum-lee.github.io/about.md

 ## Technical Skills
 ### Programming Languages
 * Python
+  * Most Confident Language
+  * Used to practice machine learning skills
+  * Used for problem solving
 * C#
+  * Used to create games with Unity and Monogames Framework
+  * Used to create Augmented Reality application
+  * Used to create Haptic Feedback program
 * Javascript
+  * Used to create UI/UX
+  * Used to develop back-end with express framework
 * Java
+  * Used to do assignments
 * HTML, CSS
+* Arduino
 * Swift
 * C++
 * SQL